 Execute commands via MQTT

-Commands can also be posted via an existing MQTT connection and executed by the connected ESPEasy device.
+Commands can also be posted over an existing MQTT connection and executed from the connected ESPEasy device.

-For this you have to configure a MQTT controller on the ESPEasy device.
-This must also be on the first "slot" of the controllers.
-In addition, the OpenHAB MQTT controller should be used.
-Unfortunately, the command execution does not work with the others (as far as known).
+To do this, you need to configure an MQTT controller on the ESPEasy device.
+This must also be in the first “slot” of the controller.
+The OpenHAB MQTT controller should also be used.
+Unfortunately, command execution does not work with the others (as far as we know).

 It is also important that the following is entered under "Controller Subscribe":